 Novruz in Azerbaijan

-Wind Tuesday (Yel Chershenbesi) is dedicated to visiting relatives' graves to clean and prepare them for Novruz.
-People gather under trees and call the winds by shouting, "Yel Baba!" or "Wind Father!"
-If the wind blows "in response," and the branches touch the ground, their dreams will come true.
+Wind Tuesday (Yel Cersenbesi) is dedicated to visiting relatives' graves to clean and prepare them for Novruz.
+People gather under trees and call the winds by shouting, "Yel Baba!" ("Wind Father!").
+If the wind blows in response and the branches touch the ground, their dreams will purportedly come true.

 Earth Tuesday (Torpaq Cersenbesi or Ilakhir Charshanba) is the final and most important of Azerbaijan’s pre-Navruz celebrations.
 Seven dishes are prepared, all with names starting with the letter "s."
 Herb rues are thrown into fire as protection against evil, while ashes gathered on this day are sprinkled in every corner of the house.
 Candles are lit for each family member, and the person whose candle burns the longest can expect their wish to come true.
 In the evening, young women approach mirrors while holding a candle, believing that in the light they may see the reflection of their future husband.
 Children play Papaqatdi, a game in which they throw their hats in front of neighbors' doors before knocking and running to hide.
 Someone living in the house is then expected to fill the caps with sweets.

 The khoncha, a large silver or copper tray that Azerbaijanis fill with traditional sweets and dried fruits, plays a unique role during Novruz.
 Each snack placed on the khoncha has symbolic meaning: baklava represents the sky and stars, gogal symbolizes the sun, shekerbura the moon and colored eggs reflect life.
 The khoncha's center is decorated with a green, sprouting wheat called samani and tied with a red ribbon.
 Burning candles, one per family member, are then placed on the edges of the tray.